jahnf/Projecteur/README.md

 The application was mostly tested on Ubuntu 18.04 (GNOME) and OpenSuse 15 (GNOME) but should work on almost any Linux/X11 Desktop.
-In case you are building the application youself, make sure you have the correct udev rules installed (see [pre-requisites section](#pre-requisites)).
+In case you are building the application yourself, make sure you have the correct udev rules installed (see [pre-requisites section](#pre-requisites)).

 ## How it works